-- Professionals who reach a decision after a detailed analysis of pros and cons should be able to explain their reasons and choices clearly.
+- Professionals who decide after a detailed analysis of the pros and cons should be able to explain their reasons and choices clearly.
 Look for candidates who are confident about their decision.

-- At work, you don’t always get ample of time to solve an issue.
-The best decision makers create a balance between a quick and good decision.
+- At work, you don’t always get ample time to solve an issue.
+The best decision-makers create a balance between a quick and good decision.